ringcentral/ringcentral-api-docs/docs/basics/partner-compatibility.md

 1. Login to the RingCentral Developer Console.
 2. Navigate to the "Publish" tab for your application.
-3. Using the pull-down menu as seen in the screenshot below, select the correct partner.
+3. Using the pull-down menu as seen in the screenshot below, select the respective partner's App Gallery.
 4. Edit your app's profile and submit when finished.

 <img class="img-fluid" src="../partners-publish-app.png" width="75%" />